Chief Risk Officer update – Q&A with Simon Cordell

 How is RateSetter’s credit portfolio performing?

-Our credit performance remains strong, stable and within our expectations, as can be seen on our website (we release the performance of the RateSetter Lending Platform loan book each quarter).
+Our credit performance remains attractive and within our expectations, as can be seen on our website (we release the performance of the RateSetter Lending Platform loan book each quarter).

 RateSetter offers three core loan products:

 - Personal loans: most of our personal loans are to borrowers looking to save interest on existing debt or to add value to their homes through renovation

 - Renewable energy finance: an increasing proportion of our lending is to borrowers, almost always homeowners, to finance the purchase of renewable energy products such as solar panels and batteries.
 By installing these products, borrowers will typically reduce their household energy bills

 - Car loans: we fund borrowers to buy new and used vehicles.
 Depending on the age and value of the car, we may take security to provide additional protection

 Data from Australia and other major developed markets such as the USA and the UK shows that each of these lending categories has demonstrated resilience across credit cycles (traditionally, this lending demonstrates more stable returns than credit card lending and business lending).
 Accordingly, we are confident that our loan book will continue to perform even where there are external shocks.